turbofandude/node-pushserver/README.md

 # Push Server

 Push Server is a cross-plateform push server based on [node-apn](https://github.com/argon/node-apn) and [node-gcm](https://github.com/ToothlessGear/node-gcm).
-Push Server currently supports iOS (APN) and android (GCM) platforms.
+Push Server currently supports iOS (APN), android (GCM), and Windows (MPNS) platforms.
 It uses mongoDB to store the push tokens.
-Note that this server is not meant to be used as a front facing server as there's no particular security implemented.
+This version of the server has two security features enabled to protect it as a front-facing server.

 [![NPM](https://nodei.co/npm/node-pushserver.png?downloads=true&stars=true)](https://nodei.co/npm/node-pushserver/)